Frequently Asked Questions - mp3TrueEdit™

-17. Convert AAC or M4A files to MP3 format using iTunes
+17. Convert AAC or M4A files to or from the MP3 format using iTunes

 17.1 Change the default iTunes encoder

-17.1.1 Depending on which iTunes version, first open iTunes app, under iTunes, select Preferences OR under File, select Preferences.
+17.1.1 Depending on the OS X or Windows version of iTunes, first open the iTunes app, then under iTunes, select Preferences OR under File, select Preferences.

 17.1.2.
 Under the General tab click Import Settings…

 17.1.3.
-Under Import Using, select MP3 Encoder from the drop-down list and press OK.
+Under Import Using, select MP3 Encoder or AAC Encoder as required from the drop-down list and press OK.
 You can change the quality setting or use the default High Quality option.

-17.2 Convert AAC or M4A format to MP3 format files
+17.2 Convert AAC or M4A format to or from MP3 format files

-17.2.2 To easily locate the newly converted MP3 file you also press Ctrl + click (right-click on a PC) and select Show in Finder or Show in Windows Explorer.
+17.2.2 To easily locate the newly converted MP3 or AAC file you also press Ctrl + click (right-click on a PC) and select Show in Finder or Show in Windows Explorer.